 Check Out the Wide Range of Marble Looks at Floor Decor Design Center!

 In this next section, I share with you some of the displays of marble looks in porcelain tile available at Floor Decor.
+These styles can be used on floors and walls, and make stunning backsplash tile designs.

-The display below of 12"x24" tile includes polished, honed and rectified samples in a range of marble patterns and colors.
+The display below of 12"x24" tile includes polished, honed, and rectified samples in a range of marble patterns and colors.

-In this next display, you see that each of these tile styles includes a series of supporting tile products: mosaics, subway tile and patterns.
+In this next display, you see that each of these tile styles includes a series of supporting tile products: mosaics, subway tile, and patterns.

 Thanks to new porcelain tile manufacturing technology, you can find these marble looks available in very large formats that not only minimize grout lines but also transform the veining into focal points.